quentncom/quentn-wp/readme.txt

 * Initial version.

 == Upgrade Notice ==

+= 1.2.8 =
+Thanks for using Quentn Plugin!
+Please update the plugin to add log quentn activities.
+It will also fix any namespace conflict with other plugins.

 = 1.2.7 =
 Thanks for using Quentn Plugin!
 Please update the plugin.
 It reduced the number of API calls and tested with new wordpress ( 6.3 )